Red Light Camera enforcement is under way at nine intersection approaches

 Revenue generated from fines pays for installation, operation and maintenance costs of the system.

-We are tracking the number of citations issues here.
+We are tracking the number of citations issued here.

 Each year, nearly 1,000 fatalities in the United States are the direct result of collisions caused by red light running.
 Across the nation, communities are reducing the number of deaths and injuries from red light offenses by 20 to 50 percent, simply by implementing red light cameras.